LucaFoschini/lucafoschini.github.io/_posts/2014-05-25-machine-learning-isla-vista-shooting.markdown

 contributed materializing his thoughts.

-It also seems fair to argue that we failed as a society when we oversaw the _years_ the suspect claims to have spent "rotting in loneliness" as [he recounts](http://www.latimes.com/local/lanow/la-me-ln-transcript-ucsb-shootings-video-20140524-story.html).
+It also seems fair to argue that we failed as a society when we overlooked the _years_ the suspect claims to have spent "rotting in loneliness" as [he recounts](http://www.latimes.com/local/lanow/la-me-ln-transcript-ucsb-shootings-video-20140524-story.html).

 Finally, we sure must have failed as a society when we engrained in